 Approximate percentage of marks awarded by each assessment method*:

 *calculated from compulsory and optional modules (where applicable) each year.

-This course is accredited by the Association of Chartered Certified Accountants and The Institute of Chartered Accountants in England and Wales and the Chartered Institute of Management Accountants (CIMA).
+This course is accredited by the Association of Chartered Certified Accountants, the Institute of Chartered Accountants in England and Wales and the Chartered Institute of Management Accountants (CIMA).

 Students who get work experience tend to graduate with better degrees.
 Experience also hones your skills, industry knowledge and professional network, making you a sought after graduate.

 We want you to graduate with the best possible employment opportunities so you'll be expected to undertake either summer internships, part-time work experience, Business Clinic activities, or complete a 40-week industry placement as part of your course.